umakantsharmacedcoss/developer-documentation/source/includes/_plugin_database.md

 </aside>

 #### Installing/Updating Schema
-When an addon is installed or updated, the bundle's onInstall or onUpgrade functions are called.
+When an plugin is installed or updated, the bundle's onInstall or onUpgrade functions are called.
 These functions can be used to manipulate the database schema.
 See [Install/Upgrade](#install/upgrade).

 #### Table Prefix
 Mautic allows custom table prefixes.
 If using ORM, there is no need to include the prefix as Mautic will automatically handle it.
 However, if there is a need to use Doctrine's DBAL layer directly, the contstant `MAUTIC_TABLE_PREFIX` can be used in conjuction with the table name.